acsenrafilho/dti-template-creator/README.md

 ## Introduction

-The `templateCreator` repository provides a comprehensive solution for creating DTI templates using shell scripts.
+The `dti-template-creator` repository provides a comprehensive solution for creating DTI templates using shell scripts.
 These templates are essential for various neuroimaging analyses and research.

 ## Features